 So Jack’s 3rd Birthday Party was an easy choice: Daniel Tiger’s Neighborhood at The Little Gym!

-It was awesome to see Jack with new friends his own age as his party guests (the first time, since his 1st and 2nd birthdays were mainly adults and family friends.)
-We had a ball shopping for and planning the party together…I highly recommend letting little ones help with the plans since it gets them excited and helps them understand how to be a good host or hostess 😉
+Since we celebrated Jack’s baby birthdays mainly with adult relatives, it was awesome to see him playing with with party guests his own age.
+We had a ball shopping for and planning the party together.
+I highly recommend letting little ones help with the plans since it gets them excited and helps them understand how to be a good host or hostess.

 I put the favor boxes at each place setting to keep the kids busy at meal time, along with coloring pages I set out at the table.
-Why should 2 and 3 year olds have to wait for favors til after a party?!
+Why should 2 and 3 year olds have to wait for favors till after a party?!

 The kids spent 45 minutes in the gym bouncing, running, and climbing like happy little monkeys.
 The parents were all involved and there were a lot of laughs from kids and grownups alike!

 We sang some of Jack’s favorites like “Wheels on the Bus” as we lifted the colorful parachute (my favorite!) above the giggling kids.
+The air track was a big hit, and it was such fun to see these littles bouncing around.
+The best moment was when my Birthday Boy got to go for a ride in the middle as the big bouncy inflated!

 In the party room, I decorated with “Daniel colors” (red, yellow, and blue) and rainbow polka dots to resemble the streets in the Neighborhood of Make Believe.